pengyue2/pengyue2.github.io/varsapura.md

   <img src="images/v_assassin.jpeg" width="600">

-  *Assassinate button appears during after combat begins, indication of an interesting design?*
+  *Assassination prompts appearing after combat begins suggest flexible state boundaries.*

+  This implies a potential design direction where stealth actions remain viable even after partial detection.

 - **Mission Transportation Design**
-  It appears that car driving might be the major transportation method connecting position to postion.
-  It also raises question about any car-related functionality enriching mission and open-world experience, for example gadget inventory or ability to go through buildings.
+  Vehicle traversal appears to be a primary method of connecting mission locations, raising questions about how transportation systems might integrate with combat preparation rather than serving purely as movement.

   <img src="images/v_car.jpeg" width="600">

-  *Cool burning tires trick*
+  *Vehicle usage may provide opportunities for pre-combat setup or environmental interaction.*

 These challenges are common in open-world action games, but become more pronounced when layered with fast character swapping and live-service systems.